jioniiiii/Inventory-Applicaiton/README.md

 # Inventory-Applicaiton
     For future:
-        -add search
-        -add admin
-    small thing:
-        -make date better
-        -add bakc arrow when on admin
-        -error handling with controllers and ejs template (like no stock left etc) -add ui for admin
+        -add stock left for index
+        -remake search to be more optimized